marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What’s included in a Criminal Court Record?

 A criminal court record contains information in different formats, which all relate to a pending or completed case.
 The contents of a criminal court record depend on how the matter ends.
 Some might end with conviction while others end in a plea bargain even before the case starts.
-Records that end with the later will have the charges description and agreements of the contract between the prosecutor and defendant spelled out.
+Records that end with the latter will typically have the charges description and agreements of the contract between the prosecutor and defendant spelled out.
 But those that get to the trial conviction will have the evidence and exhibits entered into the records.
 It could also include:

 • Verdicts